CMS (law firm)

 CMS is an international law firm that offers legal and tax advisory services.
 It provides companies and organisations with advice on a full range of legal issues.
-CMS consists of 18 independent law firms with about 80 offices worldwide.
+CMS consists of 18 independent law firms, with about 80 offices worldwide, and is the world's 5th largest law firm by lawyer headcount and the 21st by revenue.

 History

 In 1999, six European law firms with 1,400+ lawyers and roughly DM 500 million in joint revenues came together to form CMS.
+The CMS brand combined the names of two founding law firms, Cameron McKenna (UK) and Hasche Sigle (Germany).
 Under the CMS brand, which initially drew criticism, a "partnership of partnerships" emerged.
 The member law firms retained their established names.
 A central service unit was created to provide administrative and IT services for the members.

-Initially, CMS included law firms from Germany, the Netherlands, Austria and the United Kingdom among others.
-Over the course of the 2000s, additional law firms joined from France, Italy, Monaco, Switzerland and Spain, along with other countries.
+Initially, CMS included law firms from Germany, the Netherlands, Austria, and the United Kingdom, among others.
+Over the course of the 2000s, additional law firms joined from France, Italy, Monaco, Switzerland, and Spain, along with other countries.
 In 2008, the law firm opened its first joint office in Russia.
 With the merger of CMS Cameron McKenna with Nabarro and Olswang in 2016, the law firm expanded once again.
 This resulted in CMS generating a total revenue of roughly one billion EUR for the first time.
 Today, there are also CMS offices in Latin America and Africa.

 Russia

-Carter-Ruck was involved in legal action against Financial Times journalist Catherine Belton and her publisher HarperCollins over her book Putin’s People.
+Carter-Ruck was involved in legal action against Financial Times journalist Catherine Belton and her publisher HarperCollins over her book Putin's People.

 In April 2022, CMS law firm was named alongside Harbour Litigation Funding by Kevin Hollinrake MP, in a letter to the Chancellor of the Exchequer Rishi Sunak MP, as two professional services firms acting for the benefit of Russian state entities during the invasion of Ukraine.
-The letter highlighted that both Harbour and CMS are working on behalf of the Russian state-owned DIA to bypass sanction regimes and obtain funds and assets from abroad in order to fund the war in Ukraine.
+The letter highlighted that both Harbour and CMS are working on behalf of the Russian state-owned DIA to bypass sanction regimes and obtain funds and assets from abroad in order to fund the invasion of Ukraine.

 CMS was named by U.S. congressman Steve Cohen as doing "unscrupulous" work for Russia that undermined democratic values and strengthened the Vladimir Putin regime in Russia.
 CMS rejected allegations of impropriety and said the firm had not accepted new instructions from individuals associated with the Putin regime.